5 Ways to Treat Nail Fungus

 Ciclopirox is one of the most common prescriptions for nail fungus.
 Like nail polish, you simply paint it on your nail once each day.
 You do this for a week, before wiping it off with alcohol and starting the process over again.
 For severe cases, an individual may have to do this for a year or more.

-Then, there are nail creams that are antifungal.
+Then, there are antifungal nail creams.
 These are usually applied after you’ve briefly soaked the nail.
-For this option, you can get over the counter or prescription creams.
+For this option, you can get over-the-counter or prescription creams.

 Preventing Nail Fungus